Luminous efficacy: Explanation

-Wavelengths of light outside of the visible spectrum are not useful for illumination because they cannot be seen by the human eye.
-Furthermore, the eye responds more to some wavelengths of light than others, even within the visible spectrum.
-This response of the eye is represented by the luminosity function.
-This is a standardized function which represents the response of a "typical" eye under bright conditions (photopic vision).
-One can also define a similar curve for dim conditions (scotopic vision).
-When neither is specified, photopic conditions are generally assumed.

 Luminous efficacy of radiation measures the fraction of electromagnetic power which is useful for lighting.
 It is obtained by dividing the luminous flux by the radiant flux.
-Light with wavelengths outside the visible spectrum reduces luminous efficacy, because it contributes to the radiant flux while the luminous flux of such light is zero.
+Light wavelengths outside the visible spectrum reduce luminous efficacy, because they contribute to the radiant flux, while the luminous flux of such light is zero.
 Wavelengths near the peak of the eye's response contribute more strongly than those near the edges.

+Wavelengths of light outside of the visible spectrum are not useful for general illumination.
+Furthermore, human vision responds more to some wavelengths of light than others.
+This response of the eye is represented by the luminous efficiency function.
+This is a standardized function representing photopic vision, which models the response of the eye's cone cells, that are active under typical daylight conditions.
+A separate curve can be defined for dark/night conditions, modeling the response of rod cells without cones, known as scotopic vision.
+(Mesopic vision describes the transition zone in dim conditions, between photopic and scotopic, where both cones and rods are active.)